What can nurses claim on taxes?

 If you are claiming under $50, you don’t need to keep records.
 If your claim is more than $50, you need to keep records identifying work-related calls and internet usage.

-Please remember – you must have purchased these items (ie: they cannot be supplied by your employer) and you must keep the receipts as evidence.
+Please remember – you must have purchased these items (ie: your employer did not supply them) and you must keep the receipts as evidence.

-• Rapid Antigen Tests (RATs) that you purchase that are used for the purpose of testing and reporting your RAT status in order to attend a workplace can be a deductible expense.
+- Rapid Antigen Tests (RATs) that you purchase and use for the purpose of testing and reporting your RAT status in order to attend a workplace

 The tools you use for your work, like a stethoscope, nurses’ fob watch, safety glasses etc are eligible for tax-deductible expenses.